 The initial equity loan scheme was open to both first-time buyers and existing homeowners, where both were able to apply for an equity loan for any property.
 With the new iteration of the scheme introduced in 2021, some changes were made.

 The current Help to Buy scheme is only open to first-time buyers.
 Perhaps more importantly, price caps were introduced.
 This means that house prices above the price cap will not be eligible for the Help to Buy equity loan.

 Since the average house price in England differs depending on the property’s region, the government outlined regional price caps.
 For instance, London, which has the highest average house price in the country, also has the highest price cap under the equity loan scheme.

 |Region||Property house price cap|

 Does Scotland, Wales, or Northern Ireland have a Help to Buy scheme?

 Scotland had its own version of the Help to Buy scheme called the Affordable New Build Scheme, but it has now been closed.
 There are other government-backed alternatives that Scottish residents can sign up for.

 Northern Ireland never had such a scheme available for its residents.
-Still, like in Scotland, the government offers alternatives to help buyers get on the property ladder.
+Still, like in Scotland, the government offers other options to help buyers get on the property ladder.